-Let’s democratize data.
+Let's democratize data.
 Data analysis used to be the realm of only the biggest businesses, but that does not need to be the case today.
-New small business analytics tools are emerging that allow even SMEs to harness the power of the vast amounts of data at our fingertips.
+New small business analytics tools are emerging that allow even small and medium enterprises (SMEs) to harness the power of the vast amounts of data at our fingertips.

 Think about this - Apollo 11 landed on the moon with less ROM, RAM, and processing power than the modern day smart phone (or even the smart phones of yesteryear – Blackberry anyone?).
 The flow of data from humanity as a whole has gone from a dribble to a flood.